Bio-protocol/anchorwave_protocol/README.md

 perl alignmentToDotplot.pl Zea_mays.AGPv4.34.gff3 cds.sam > cds.tab
 ```
 and then use R to plot Figure1
+Plese noted that we need to modify the chromosomes number manually if we change the species.
 ```
 #Use this piece of R to draw a dotplot.
 library(ggplot2)